 can be summarized by a range of plotting functions.

-The main (metadeconfoundR::MetaDeconfound()
+The main (metadeconfoundR::MetaDeconfound()) analysis is

 a two step process: